apache/parquet-format/Encryption.md

 ### Plaintext footer mode

-This mode allows old readers to access unencrypted columns in encrypted files - at a price of exposing the file schema, number of rows, key-value properties, column names, column sort order, column data offset and size, list of encrypted columns and metadata of the column encryption keys.
+This mode allows older Parquet versions (released before the encryption support) to access unencrypted columns in encrypted files - at a price of exposing certain metadata fields in these files.
+It can be useful during a transitional period in organizations where some frameworks can't be upgraded to a new Parquet library for a while.
+Data writers will run with a new Parquet version, and produce encrypted files with a plaintext footer.
+Data readers, working with a sensitive data, will also upgrade to a new Parquet library.
+But other readers that don't need the sensitive columns, can continue working with an older Parquet version.
+They will be able to access plaintext columns in encrypted files.
+An older reader, trying to access a sensitive column data in a ".parquet.encrypted" file with a plaintext footer, will get an  exception.
+More specifically, a Thrift parsing exception on an encrypted `PageHeader` structure.
+Again, using older Parquet readers for encrypted files is a temporary solution.
+After a transition period, with all readers upgraded to a new Parquet library, a Hidden column exception will be thrown in this situation.
+Also, the writers should start then producing the files in an Encrypted footer mode.

-The `optional ColumnMetaData meta_data` is set in the `ColumnChunk` structure for all columns, but is stripped of the statistics for the sensitive (encrypted) columns.
+In the plaintext footer mode, the `optional ColumnMetaData meta_data` is set in the `ColumnChunk` structure for all columns, but is stripped of the statistics for the sensitive (encrypted) columns.
 These statistics are available for new readers with the column key - they fetch the split ColumnMetaData, and decrypt it to get all metadata values.

-In this mode, the footer is written as usual, followed by its length (4-byte little endian integer) and a final magic string, "PAR1".
+An `encryption_algorithm` field is set at the FileMetaData structure.
+Then the footer is written as usual, followed by its length (4-byte little endian integer) and a final magic string, "PAR1".

 ### New fields for vectorized readers